-(b) Information we collect about how you use our stores, services, Digital Services and shop with us.
+(b) Information we collect about how you use our stores, services, Digital Services and how you shop with us.

-- a record of your correspondence and/or conversation with our contact centre; and
+- A record of your correspondence and/or conversation with our Contact Centre.

 If you register an account with us, we may be able to link the information collected from you before registration and apply it to either your registered account or to future information that we collect after you have registered.

 4. Why do we ask for this information?

 When you place an order through our Digital Services, or through our Contact Centre, we need your contact and payment information to enable us to take payment and fulfil your order.
 We also request your contact information and need your payment information when you shop offline with us through our trade counters.
 You can browse our website without providing us with any of this information.
 You can also shop at our trade counters without providing any contact information or, if using cash, payment information.
 When you want to place an order via our Digital Services, we ask you to login or register so you can open a customer profile and upload and save images, save your browsing information and your preferences, and retrieve them from any of your devices.

 To ensure that your credit, debit or charge card is not being used without your consent, we will validate the name, address and any other personal information supplied by you (which may include further information being requested, such as your date of birth, driving licence number or passport number) during the order process, against appropriate third-party databases.
 By placing an order through our Digital Services or Contact Centre you consent to such checks being made.

 You may also provide us with personal information via our forums, product questions and reviews, survey responses and competition entries.